Peach Bottom Nuclear Generating Station

-Peach Bottom Atomic Power Station, a nuclear power plant, is located 50 mi southeast of Harrisburg in Peach Bottom Township, York County, Pennsylvania, on the Susquehanna River three miles north of the Maryland border.
+The Peach Bottom Atomic Power Station is an American nuclear power plant that is located 50 mi southeast of Harrisburg in Peach Bottom Township, York County, Pennsylvania.
+Situated close to the Susquehanna River, it is three miles north of the Maryland border.

+History

 The Philadelphia Electric Company (later "PECO") was a pioneer in the commercial nuclear industry when it ordered Peach Bottom 1 in 1958.
 The U.S.'s first nuclear power plant (the Shippingport Reactor) had gone on line a year earlier.
 Peach Bottom Unit 1 was an experimental helium-cooled, graphite-moderated reactor.
+The reactor was fueled by a mixed 232Th-235U fuel.
 It operated from 1966 to 1974.
 Peach Bottom 2 and 3, General Electric boiling water reactors, went on-line in 1974, and are still in operation on the 620-acre (2.5 km2) site today.
 Both Units 2 and 3, originally rated at 3,514 megawatts thermal (MWth), equivalent to about 1,180 megawatts of electricity (MWe) each, were uprated to 4,016 megawatts thermal (MWth), equivalent to about 1,382 megawatts net of electricity (MWe) each in 2018.
 Units 2 and 3 were originally licensed to operate until 2013 and 2014, respectively.
 Their licenses were extended until 2033 and 2034 and then, in 2020 they were extended to 2053 and 2054.

-Peach Bottom is currently operated by Constellation Energy (formerly a division of PECO's parent company, Exelon, and before that it was known as Baltimore Electric and Gas, the oldest gas utility in the country) and is jointly owned by Constellation (50%) and Public Service Enterprise Group (PSEG) Power LLC (formerly Public Service Electric and Gas) (50%).
+Peach Bottom is currently operated by Constellation Energy (formerly a division of PECO's parent company, Exelon, and before that it was known as Baltimore Gas and Electric (BG&E), the oldest gas utility in the country) and is jointly owned by Constellation (50%) and Public Service Enterprise Group (PSEG) Power LLC (formerly Public Service Electric and Gas) (50%).

 Peach Bottom was one of the plants analyzed in the NUREG-1150 safety analysis study.

-Electricity Production
+Electricity production

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of Peach Bottom was 46,536, an increase of 7.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 5,526,343, an increase of 10.6 percent since 2000.
 Cities within 50 miles include Baltimore (36 miles to city center).